w3c/wai-fundamentals-overview/content/foundations-course.md

 ## Duration

 The course is designed to take about **16-20 hours to complete** for most people.
 It is listed as 4 weeks of 4-5 hours effort per week.

 It is **self-paced** so you can complete it in a shorter or longer time frame.

 Through at least the first quarter of 2021, the current course will be available via the edX platform.
-We an updated version of this course to be available long term.
+We expect an updated version of this course to be available long term.

 ## Cost: Free, optional certificate

-{% include_cached blockquote.html class="pull alt-2 right" content="<p>This course is for beginners &mdash; and also for those who already know some about accessibility and want to broaden their knowledge and perspectives.</p>" source="Shawn Lawton Henry,<br>W3C Accessibility Education and Outreach Coordinator" %}
+{% include_cached blockquote.html class="pull alt-2 right" content="<p>This course is for beginners &mdash; and this course is also for those who already know some about accessibility and want to broaden their knowledge and perspectives.</p>" source="Shawn Lawton Henry,<br>W3C Accessibility Education and Outreach Coordinator" %}

 **The course is free.** The audit option gives you access to all of the content, including the graded assessments.